m8mk/m8mk/README.md

 🫡 My principle is Turkish, use your mind, work, trust.

-📈I am improving myself about DevOps Engineering!!!
+📈I'm improving myself about DevOps Engineering!!!

-🏀 I'm a professıonal player in the Konya Techınıcal Unıversıty.
+🏀 I'm a professional player in the Konya Techinical University.

 📠 You can contact me by mail.(mertkose58582004@gmail.com)